 Look for vitamin A in, cantaloupe, kale, collard greens, carrots, mango, spinach.

 Zinc is critical for keeping skin healthy.
 Evidence of the past shows that Zinc helps in reducing pain and joint swelling in psoriasis sufferers.
 Lean meat of lamb, pumpkin seeds, kefir, and chickpeas are all great sources of Zinc which ought to be added to your diet if you're suffering from psoriasis.

 Similar to fiber-rich foods, foods high in antioxidants including vegetables, fruits, herbs, beans, and nuts are good choices that can help to heal the skin with psoriasis.
 Goji berries, wild blueberries, pecans, cilantro, kale, garlic, raspberries, and kidney beans.
 These antioxidants play a critical role in healing your skin from psoriasis.
 It provides a great relief to your skin by reducing oxidative stress.
 Antioxidant consumption is especially important since psoriasis sufferers are at a greater risk for cancer and heart disease.

-By upping your intake of high-fiber foods you can help to keep your digestive system healthy, which helps avoid constipation and keep your natural detoxification processes on track though you're suffering from psoriasis.
-Choose fruits, nuts, grains, seeds vegetables and beans which are rich in fiber.
-Fiber rich foods also help you to ease inflammation.
+By upping your intake of high-fibre foods you can help to keep your digestive system healthy, which helps avoid constipation and keep your natural detoxification processes on track though you're suffering from psoriasis.
+Choose fruits, nuts, grains, seeds vegetables and beans which are rich in fibre.
+Fibre rich foods also help you to ease inflammation.

 Vitamin D which plays an important role in healing your skin psoriasis can be abundantly found in: